New Buildings Bridge over Towamba River (under consideration for amendment)

 Construction years: 1921-1921

-The two bridge abutments are a standard design and comprise vertical timber piles sheeted with horizontal timbers and timber headstocks.
-The abutments both support the truss spans and retain the fill material of the embankments.
-Four standard design timber piers support the truss spans and comprise timber cross bracing, timber headstocks and lower waler.
-Piers 2, 3 and 4 have typical driven timber piles, while Pier 1 is supported on a concrete sil founded on rock in the river which was part of the original Bennett type bridge previously in that location.
+The two bridge abutments are of a standard design, comprising vertical timber piles sheeted with horizontal timbers and timber headstocks.
+The abutments support the truss spans and retain the fill material of the embankments.
+Four standard design timber piers support the truss spans and consist of timber cross bracing, timber headstocks and lower waler.
+Piers 2, 3 and 4 have typical driven timber piles, while Pier 1 is on a concrete sill on a river rock.
+The concrete sill was part of the Bennett type bridge originally built in this location.

 The three trusses have steel channel bottom chords (horizontal member which forms the top and bottom edges of the truss (Britannica, n.d.)), and timber top chords typical of the Dare design.
 A series of diagonal double timber members run from top chord to bottom chord.
-The centre panel contains an additional single timber diagonal passing through the double timber diagonal forming an X. The top of the diagonals connect to the top chord in cast iron shoes while the bottom ends are braced against steel connection brackets bolted to the bottom chord.
-Vertical steel rods (hangers) which provide vertical tension to the timber truss are supported on the top chord by a steel washer plate, before passing through the double timber diagonals and spaced steel channels of the bottom chord.
-These are bolted to a steel washer plate riveted to the underside of the bottom chord.
-The internal timber cross girder which allowed slide-out-slide-in replacement are supported directly on the bottom chord.
+In the centre panel, an additional single timber diagonal intersects the double timber diagonal, forming an X. The upper ends of the diagonals connect to the top chord in cast iron shoes while the lower ends are braced against steel connection brackets that are bolted to the bottom chord.
+Vertical steel rods (hangers) which provide tension to the timber truss are supported on the top chord by a steel washer plate.
+These rods pass through the double timber diagonals and spaced steel channels of the bottom chord and are secured to a steel washer plate riveted to the underside of the bottom chord.
+The internal timber cross girders, which allowed slide-out/slide-in replacement, are supported directly on the bottom chord.
 The decking is bolted to square section longitudinal timber girders (stringers) that are supported on the cross girders.

-The deck consists of transverse (across the bridge) decking 125mm deep, which is slightly thicker than the original 100mm timbers.
-The layout of the transverse deck differs from the original, with the sheets being placed several centimeters apart instead of tight against each other.
-The transverse decking supports 50mm longitudinal sheeting with a thin layer of bitumen which is a later addition to increase load capacity.
-The railing on the bridge consists of traditional timber ordinance style in the approaches and across the bridge.
+The deck consists of transverse decking with a thickness of 125 mm, which is slightly thicker than the original 100 mm timbers.
+The layout of the transverse decking differs from the original configuration, as the sheets are spaced several centimeters apart rather than being tight against each other.
+The transverse decking supports 50 mm thick longitudinal sheeting over which a thin layer of bitumen has been applied.
+The layer of bitumen is a later addition to increase load capacity.
+The bridge is fitted with traditional timber ordinance style railings in the approaches and across the bridge.

 Physical condition and/or